 Ajmer is well-connected with Delhi and most cities in Rajasthan.
 You can reach Ajmer from the following cities with ease:

-A taxi from Delhi to Ajmer: The shortest route is via NH48 – around 400 km
+Book a taxi from Delhi to Ajmer: The shortest route is via NH48 – around 400 km

 Rent a cab from Jaipur to Ajmer: The shortest route is via NH48 – around 135 km